-Today many hair loss clinics offer free consultations, giving you the opportunity to meet with a physician and find out more about your condition and the possible treatments available to you.
-Visiting a hair loss clinic may feel a little daunting at first but there really is no need to worry.
+According to our hair transplant cost analysis, 87% of clinics offer free consultations.
+This allows you to meet with a trichologist and find out more about your condition and the possible treatments available to you.
+Visiting a hair loss clinic may feel a little daunting at first but there is no need to worry.
 See it as a step towards a more positive future!
-To help ease your mind, we’ve shared tips and advice on how to prepare for your appointment and what to expect when you get there.

 Before going to your appointment, it’s a good idea to make a list of your personal information.
 This should include any recent life changes or any stresses in your life, which could potentially be the cause of your hair loss.